pine/ndenv-yarn-install/README.md

 Enjoy!

 ## Related projects
-If you use ndoenv, please use the following instead this.
+If you use nodenv, please use the following instead this.

 - [nodenv-yarn-install](https://github.com/pine/nodenv-yarn-install)